 Buying Price

-takes a ware, town, and buy amount and returns the transaction price.
+The get_buy_price function at 0x0052E430 takes a ware, town, and buy amount and returns the transaction price.

 Formula